-You almost can’t read anything about living and working in Zagreb without reading about its coffee culture.
-With coffee comes cafes galore so digital nomads are in luck!
-If you’re looking for a place customized for working, Zagreb has plenty of coworking spaces.
-Let’s check out a few reputable ones.
+You almost can’t read anything about living and working in Zagreb without reading about its coffee culture and with coffee comes excellent cafes so anyone who enjoys working outside with a coffee will be in luck.
+If you’re looking for a place customized for working, Zagreb also has plenty of coworking spaces.
+Here are some of our favourites of each.

 Cafes in Zagreb

 - Cogito Coffee Shop: This local coffee shop offers top-notch coffee, cozy seating, and fast WiFi.
 If you like a fun working atmosphere, they’ve usually got good music playing in the background.

 - QUAHWA: This hidden gem has so much to offer!
 There’s a variety of seating options indoors and outdoor.
 There’s a quiet room to work and spaces with soft music.
 Digital nomads love sipping the tasty joe while being productive.

 - Botaničar: Not only is this place totally Instagram-worthy with gorgeous plants everywhere, but it’s also an excellent spot for working.
 They’ve got coffee for fueling some energy and beer to enjoy after your work is done.

 Coworking Spaces in Zagreb

 - Impact Hub: This coworking space is all about networking, getting creative, and growing businesses.
 Digital nomads love the cozy atmosphere and great internet speeds at Impact Hub.